sijiali57/Machine_Learning_101/1_Introduction.md

 total: 10 hours

-10 sessions with each ession 1 hour long.
+10 sessions with each session 1 hour long.

 **Audience**